 Key idea: We can learn by thinking carefully about our own experiences, in order to improve the way we learn.

-Finally we are learning about Reciprocity: Being ready, willing and able to work well with others; developing and using good relationships to help your own learning.
+Reciprocity: Being ready, willing and able to work well with others; developing and using good relationships to help your own learning.

 - Know when to work alone and when to work with others.